SheetJS/sheetjs/README.md

 The Lotus formats consist of binary records similar to the BIFF structure.
 Lotus did release a specification decades ago covering the original WK1 format.
 Other features were deduced by producing files and comparing to Excel support.

+Generated WK1 worksheets are compatible with Lotus 1-2-3 R2 and Excel 5.0.

+Generated WK3 workbooks are compatible with Lotus 1-2-3 R9 and Excel 5.0.

 </details>